libreswitch/switchd-opennsl-plugin/DESIGN.md

 This is a one-time setup that is done as part of the ops_l3_init process.

 ### Control Plane Policing
-Control plane policing (CoPP) protects usage of the CPU by allowing ingress and egress control plane traffic to be prioritized and rate-limited as follows:
+Control plane policing (CoPP) protects usage of the CPU by prioritizing and rate-limiting control plane traffic as follows:

 #### Ingress traffic